fiki2002/Portfolio_HNG/README.md

 - Cross platform

 ## Description of codebase
-   The codebase is written in dart using Flutter, The main Project files are contained in the lib folder which is sub-divided into:
+   The codebase is written in dart using Flutter,
+   The main Project files are contained in the lib folder which is sub-divided into:
-      -
+      -theme: Here the app's theming necessities are kept.
+              They include: colors,

 ## Screenshots📷